 So meal delivery services’ convenience is quite attractive, and we’re willing to pay a premium for that – although, in our case, that premium might not be as large as it could be.

 The biggest cost downside to meal kits?
 There are rarely leftovers.
-The kits contain just enough food for two portions.
+The kits contain just enough food for the portions ordered for most people.
 That’s good for your waistline.
 But it’s bad if you’re hoping to stretch a recipe over two meals.
 It also means that you won’t waste leftovers you forgot to waste, and that is something I do like since we’ve been cooking with Home Chef – we rarely throw food away anymore.

 No food waste